readyready15728/misc/awakemud-notes.md

 dangerous there.
 * Techno Geeks in Knight Center sells the CMT Avatar and so does a shop in Renton.
-* Zigzag at Syberspace offers work and so does a burnt-out Ork decker.
+* Zigzag at Syberspace offers work and so does a burnt-out Ork decker (minimum reputation 1000).
 (Both presumably offer Matrix work.)
 * Brian at Syberspace practices decking-related skills.
+* There is a Matrix terminal in a back room at Syberspace.
 * There is a pawn shop in Little Chiba.
 * Mark Kornen in the Aztech Pyramid food court (ground floor, east side) offers work.